James F. Conway III

 His commitment to community service is reflected in his participation in and support for organizations with missions to improve the quality of life for the residents of the Merrimack Valley and Southern New Hampshire.

-Jennifer Borislow is the founder and Chief Executive Officer of Borislow Insurance, a leading provider of health and welfare benefits solutions.
-Borislow Insurance serves more than 300 businesses and non-profit organizations throughout New England with expert insight into key issues such as health care reform, Affordable Health Care compliance, retiree health solutions, wellness, and consumer empowerment.
+Jennifer Borislow is the founder and Chief Executive Officer of Borislow Insurance, a leading provider of innovative health and wellbeing benefits solutions.
+Borislow Insurance serves more than 300 businesses throughout New England with an expertise in transforming workplace culture by creating a community of consumerism and empowering employees to make informed health care choices.

-Ms. Borislow is the co-author of three books, Bend the Health Care Trend, Inspire to Act and Inspire to Act for Kids.
-She is an industry leader and active participant on several insurance company advisory boards and is a keynote speaker at many national events and conferences.
+Ms. Borislow is the co-author of four books, Bend the Health Care Trend 1 and 2, Inspire to Act and Inspire to Act for Kids.
+She is an industry leader and active participant on several insurance company advisory boards.
+She currently serves as a trustee at Northern Essex Community College and also on the board of trustees of the Merrimack Valley YMCA.
+She is a frequent keynote speaker at many national and international events.
 Her commitment to community involvement is highlighted by her passion to make a difference in the lives of others.

 Charles J. Brophy III